Gotō Islands: Products

 Marine products, such as oysters and sea urchins, are the main products of the island.
 The natural camellia oil of Fukuejima is famous in Japan for cosmetic use.
 Kankoro Mochi is a confectionery and specialty food of the Gotō Islands made from sliced, sundried sweet potato combined with mochi.

 Tourism

 Fukue City is a typical castle city.
 The historic castle in Fukue, Ishida Castle, was built last of all castles in Japanese history because year after the castle was completed Japan underwent the Meiji Restoration.
 Today, the castle is used as the Goto high school and is contributing to the education of young people.
 Most of the castle area inside the stone walls are opened for public.

 Transportation

 The Gotō-Fukue Airport (FUJ/RJFE) is on Fukue Island.

 Ferry services from Nagasaki and Sasebo are offered by Kyusyu Shosen Co.
 Ltd. Both standard ferry and hydrofoil services operate.

 There are also regular bus services on Fukue island.

+In popular culture

+The islands are the main setting of the documentary film Tora-san in Goto, which was shot over 22 years starting in 1993 and released in 2016.
+The film chronicles a large family who make their living as udon noodle makers.